vtexdocs/help-center-content/docs/faq/en/why-was-an-order-cancelled-when-its-status-was-shown-as-preparando-entrega.md

 ---
-title: Why an order was cancelled when its status “Ready for Handling”?
+title: 'Why an order was cancelled when its status “Ready for Handling”?'
 id: LDgtkquNEssyQMYUGcYeO
 status: PUBLISHED
 createdAt: 2017-05-16T23:08:29.742Z